-Unfortunately, once this starts to happen your gums will never return to their original state.
+Unfortunately, once this happens, your gums will never return to their original state.
 Sometimes you may even need to undergo periodontal surgery.

 In particularly severe cases, touching or brushing your teeth will make you feel uncomfortable.
-It’s also true that cold air can make you feel the same way.
+Unfortunately, it’s also true that cold air can make you feel the same way.

-Since you don’t want to experience any of these issues, it’s important for you to learn how to properly brush your teeth without overdoing it.
-You’ll also want to make sure you use the correct products when doing so.
+Since you don’t want to experience any of these issues, you need to learn how to brush your teeth, especially if you have done a root canal procedure without overdoing them properly.
+Of course, you’ll also want to make sure you use the correct products when doing so.